 Meanwhile, a 2018 study looked at the effects of a transdermal CBD gel compared to a placebo in 320 people with osteoarthritis.
 Not all patients benefited from CBD, but those who responded to the treatment reported a significant reduction in pain. ²⁰

-Additionally, several systematic reviews — papers that summarize the results of multiple studies — concluded that cannabinoids may be effective in treating chronic pain. ²¹
+Additionally, one systematic review — papers that summarize the results of multiple studies — concluded that cannabinoids may be effective in treating chronic pain. ²¹

 Some research studies have also mentioned anecdotal reports of successful cannabis use (which contains significant amounts of CBD) for menstrual cramps. ²²